aws-amplify/docs/docs/cli/usage/monorepo.md

 > amplify add api
 ?
 Please select from one of the below mentioned services: GraphQL ?
 Provide API name: todo
 ?
-Choose the default authorization type for the API API key ?
+Choose the default authorization type for the API: API key ?
 Enter a description for the API key:
 ?
 After how many days from now the API key should expire (1-365): 7 ?
-Do you want to configure advanced settings for the GraphQL API No, I am done.
+Do you want to configure advanced settings for the GraphQL API: No, I am done.
 ?
 Do you have an annotated GraphQL schema?
 No
 ?
-Do you want a guided schema creation?
-(Y/n) Y
-?
-What best describes your project: Single object with fields (e.g., “Todo” with ID, name, description) ?
+Choose a schema template: Single object with fields (e.g., “Todo” with ID, name, description) ?
 Do you want to edit the schema now?
 (Y/n) Y
 ```